 Family photographs that are less about the photo, and more about the family.

-    Using candid family photography, I photograph your family with a documentary

-    style.
-Rather than having you pose or do something you wouldn’t naturally

-    do, I shoot what is happening while you interact together doing something
+In candid family photography, I photograph your family as you do things you enjoy.
+Rather than having you pose or do something you wouldn’t naturally do, I shoot what is happening while you interact together during an activity.

-    you enjoy.

-    Whether you choose me to be with you for one hour or for a few, your

-    photographs will describe who you are and what you feel… instead of just

-    what you look like.
-We’ll spend time together doing things you enjoy, and

-    I’ll make family photographs that show who you are, your personalities, your

-    relationships, and your values.
+Whether you choose me to be with you for one hour or for a few, your photographs will describe who you are and what you feel… instead of just what you look like.
+We’ll spend time together doing things you enjoy, and I’ll make family photographs that show who you are, your personalities, your relationships, and your values.

 My favourite experience is the full day, Day in the Life family photography session.
 I spend the day with you as you live your life, capturing the tiny seconds and the big emotions.
 The images are true to who you are, and the moments that are both unique and universal.